eloisebarrow/recurring-queries-api/README.md

 ### To Do

+- refactor post-cancel behavior to re-render remaining queries
 - better highlight rows with user ID typed in
 - add button to copy user id & query id in each row
-- clear search bar when form is resubmitted (? not fully committed to this)
+- add functionality to sort rows by any column
 - handle API errors - general handling DONE, wip clearer error messaging (working logic: 403s indicate invalid host/key submission, 400s indicate "that the server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing)")
 - Determine how to display a query that has been cancelled but persists in the recurring queries list (may be able to use https://dashapi.chartbeat.com/query/v2/combined/list/)
-- refactor post-cancel behavior to re-render remaining queries
 - determine secure way to submit API key
+- clear search bar when form is resubmitted (? not fully committed to this)

 ### Completed Tasks